andrewsunglaekim/andrewsunglaekim.github.io/_posts/2015-02-06-What-Is-this-Backbone-dont-hurt-me.md

 })
 {% endhighlight %}

 Next we will be working on the views.
-We will have the Item View(the view for each individual reminder) and the List View(the view for the collection of reminders, which is comprised of Item Views)
+We will have the constructor functions for the Item View(the view for each individual reminder) and the List View(the view for the collection of reminders, which is comprised of Item Views)

 > The next two js files is where everything is happening and probably the most important of all the others.

 In `js/views/reminder_view.js`:

 {% highlight javascript %}
-// This is our Item View for our reminder objects App.Views.ReminderView = Backbone.View.extend({
+// This is the constructor function for our Item View for our reminder objects App.Views.ReminderView = Backbone.View.extend({

   // gives this $el a class name of reminder